 So, it goes without saying that if you are not careful about dilution and using the right kind of oils, trouble awaits!
 That said, not every oil works for everybody.
 For instance, while penicillin is a powerful and effective antibiotic, there are those who are allergic to it.
 Ditto for essential oils!

-Hence, we are going to discuss not just the benefits of the best essential oils for psoriasis but also the possible side effects, if any.
+Without further ado, let’s discuss not just the benefits of the best essential oils for psoriasis but also the possible side effects, if any.

 This oils works in three ways to tame the wrath of psoriasis.
 For starters, its healing nature offers quick reprieve from the incessant itching caused by the condition.
 Moreover, the carvacrol and thymol in the extract are potent germ killers and anti-inflammatory agents.